 When the recurrence or progression of retinoblastoma is confined to the eye and is small, the prognosis for sight and survival may be excellent with local therapy only.[Level of evidence: 3iiDiv] If the recurrence or progression is confined to the eye but is extensive, the prognosis for sight is poor; however, survival remains excellent.

-Intra-arterial chemotherapy into the ophthalmic artery has been effective in patients who relapse after systemic chemotherapy and radiation therapy.[3,4]Rescue intra-arterial chemotherapy has been used after primary intra-arterial chemotherapy.
-However, patients often require other treatment methods because of disease progression after second-line intra-arterial chemotherapy.
+Intra-arterial chemotherapy into the ophthalmic artery has been effective in patients who relapse after systemic chemotherapy and radiation therapy.[4,5]Rescue intra-arterial chemotherapy, usually with other agents, has also been used after primary intra-arterial chemotherapy.
 Radiation therapy should be considered for patients who have not been previously irradiated.
 Finally, enucleation may be required in cases of progressive disease after all eye-salvaging treatments have failed.

 Treatment of Progressive or Recurrent Extraocular Retinoblastoma

 Treatment options for progressive or recurrent extraocular retinoblastoma include the following:

 Recurrence in the orbit after enucleation is treated with aggressive chemotherapy in addition to local radiation therapy because of the high risk of metastatic disease.[Level of evidence: 3iiA] After enucleation for recurrence, high-resolution magnetic resonance imaging with orbital coils can be helpful in distinguishing orbital recurrence from postsurgical enhancement.